-Although COPD has no cure, new discoveries are made in the field of stem cell research.
-As the scientific community continues to delve into the mysteries of the human body, the Lung Institute brings these advancements to the public in the form of real treatments that have helped many people with chronic lung disease improve their lives.
+Although COPD has no cure, new discoveries are made in the field of cellular research.
+As the scientific community continues to delve into the mysteries of the human body, the Lung Health Institute brings these advancements to the public in the form of real treatments that have helped many people with chronic lung disease improve their lives.

-If it’s time to make a change in your life or the life of someone you love who has a progressive lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If it’s time to make a change in your life or the life of someone you love who has a progressive lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.
+Contact us at 888-745-6697 today to find out if you qualify for cellular therapy.
 Meanwhile, we wish you sweet dreams and a good night’s sleep.